 The Tata Mundra project is a 4,150-megawatt power plant developed by Coastal Gujarat Power Limited (CGPL) at the port city of Mundra in India’s Gujarat state.
 CGPL is a 100 percent subsidiary of Tata Power Limited.
 This is India’s first ultra-mega power project (UMPP).
 It generates power through five 830 MW units that use supercritical technology and imported coal.
 Supercritical technology saves fuel and reduces greenhouse gas emissions.

-The plant uses some of the most energy-efficient coal-based power generation technologies available in the country.
+The plant uses one of the most energy-efficient coal-based power generation technology available in the country.
 It was fully commissioned in March 2013 and has operated successfully since then.
 The project will benefit around 16 million rural and urban-based domestic consumers across the western states of Gujarat and Maharashtra and the northern states of Haryana, Punjab, and Rajasthan.

 These areas are chronically short of electricity.
 Reliable power will improve competitiveness of manufacturing and services industries in the region.
 These industries usually rely on expensive standby diesel generation to meet power needs.

 Q2.
 What is IFC’s role in the project?

 IFC has played a critical role in the Tata Mundra project, both by investing and providing guidance on environment and social practices.

 The Tata Mundra project is India’s first ultra-mega power project.
 IFC’s long-term financing helped the project get finance from other international and Indian institutions.
 IFC’s continued commitment to the project will help ensure its success.

 The project is critical to India’s plans to achieve sufficiency in power.
 It will also reduce the country’s reliance on diesel-based power that increases pollution and hurts the economy.